MrFaber/IncrediblyRidiculousCounts/README.md

 Make Villages great again: Sparse villages with ridicolous distance in between.
 You spawn in a village and that might turn out to be a bonus, but finding the next one could be challenging.

-Make Forestry Beehives great again: Rare beehive spawns with a bit more distance in between
+Make Forestry Beehives great again: Rare beehive spawns with more distance in between

 Mod variability: a few brillant insider mods from the depths of curseforge, most people have never noticed